RichCini/LomasBoards/README.md

 The keyboard is a standard PC 5150 type.
 If you want to use a PS/2-style keyboard, you need to use an AT2XT keyboard converter.
-I got mine on eBay and it as both PS/2 and AT inputs and an XT (DIN-5) output.
+I got mine on eBay and it has both PS/2 and AT inputs and an XT (DIN-5) output.
 J3 is the keyboard interface connector.
 You will need to build a small dongle cable with a DIN-5F on one end and a 1x5 0.1" pin header connector on the other.
 The AT2XT adapter would then connect to this cable.
 The PC keyboard pinout